Air Force vs. Florida Atlantic NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Florida Atlantic and its opponents have combined to score more than 51 points in one game this season.
+- Florida Atlantic's games have gone over 54.5 points in just one opportunity this season.

-- Saturday's total is 15.6 points lower than the two team's combined 66.6 points per game average.
+- Saturday's over/under is 12.1 points lower than the two team's combined 66.6 points per game average.

-- These two squads combine to surrender 40.3 points per game, 10.7 fewer than this contest's over/under.
+- These two squads combine to allow 40.3 points per game, 14.2 fewer than this contest's over/under.

-- The average total in Falcons games this season is 47.0, 4.0 points fewer than Saturday's over/under of 51 .
+- The Falcons and their opponents score an average of 47.0 points per game, 7.5 fewer than Saturday's total.

-- The 50.8 PPG average total in Owls games this season is 0.2 points fewer than this game's over/under.
+- The 54.5 total in this game is 3.7 points above the 50.8 average total in Owls games this season.

 Air Force Stats and Trends

-- Air Force has covered the spread on one occasion this season.
+- So far this year Air Force has one win against the spread.

-- Air Force is 1-1 against the spread and 2-1 overall in games when it scores more than 18.3 points.
+- Air Force is 1-1 against the spread and 2-1 overall this season when the team scores more than 18.3 points.

-- When Air Force piles up over 349.0 yards, the team is 0-1 against the spread and 1-1 overall.
+- In games that Air Force churns out over 349.0 yards, the team is 0-1 against the spread and 1-1 overall.

-- This year, the Falcons have one turnover, five fewer than the Owls have takeaways (6).
+- The Falcons have two giveaways this season, while the Owls have six takeaways .

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.